-PC MACROECONOMIC VIEWS
+MACROECONOMIC VIEWS

-Economic Factor Outlook Investing Impact U.S. GDP Growth We expect GDP of 2.5-2.75% in 2019.
+Economic Factor Outlook Investing Impact U.S. GDP Growth We expect GDP of near 2.5% in 2019.
 Absence of a recession would likely support equity markets.
 Consumer Spending Fiscal stimulus, a strong labor market, and stock gains may help.
 Supports consumer cyclicals, but potential growth in business spending may be more important.
 Business Spending Tax reform and deregulation are supportive; watching trade policy.
 Industrials would be most likely to benefit; upside for technology but some policy risks.
-Housing Higher rates, labor shortages have become a headwind despite years of underbuilding.
+Housing Lower rates, growing inventory are helping, but still a sellers' market.
 May not offer opportunities until the next cycle.
 ECONOMY Import/Export Service sector exports strong; uncertainty around trade.
 May support technology and business services; some uncertainty for multinationals.
-LOONOWI Labor Market Unemployment near multidecade low; wage gains supporting consumer spending.
-May soon pressure profit margins; Federal Reserve watching closely but not at worrisome levels.
-Inflation Still well contained despite modest wage, input cost pressure.
+LUUINUIVII Labor Market Unemployment near multidecade low; wage gains support consumer spending.
+Wages may start to pressure profit margins; Fed watching closely but not at worrisome levels.
+Inflation Still well contained despite modest wage, input cost pressures.
 Interest rates likely to rise further, but only gradually.
 Business Cycle Some late cycle signs but economy not overheating.
 Equity markets may have room to run, but volatility may continue.
-Dollar Upward trend is moderating.
+Dollar Upward trend has moderated.
 May no longer be a headwind for international equities.
-Global GDP Growth Expected to hold near steady in 2019 despite recent slowing.
+Global GDP Growth Modest slowing likely in 2019.
 Trade uncertainty remains a risk.
-Potentially supportive of equities with risks for global multinationals.
+May contribute to equity volatility with added potential risk for global multinationals.
 Fiscal Tax reform and deregulation supporting growth.
-May provide an economic lift, but government debt still a potential long-term headwind.
-POLICY Monetary Gradual rate hike path likely to continue.
-Potential pause in 2019.
-Monetary tightening could impact growth.
-May be a modest headwind for quality bonds.
+May provide an economic lift, but trade, policy uncertainty limiting some of the impact.
+POLICY Monetary Fed on pause.
+May see a hike in the second half of the year.
+Monetary tightening less of a risk as long as inflation stays contained.
 Government Fiscal stimulus likely outweighs tariff impact.
-Shutdown impact should be small but may impact confidence.
+Policy uncertainty may be delaying capital spending decisions.
+RISKS Financial Political environment may lead to looser credit standards and accelerate deregulation.
+Short term positive; longer term may enable economic and market excesses to build. mene Geopolitical & Other China, trade, Brexit remain in focus.
 May contribute to higher stock volatility.
-RISKS Financial Political environment may lead to looser credit standards and accelerate deregulation.
-Short term positive; longer term may enable economic and market excesses to build.
-Geopolitical & Other China, trade, Brexit remain in focus.
-May contribute to higher stock volatility. Ουσοσιο Developed Overseas Anti-Eurozone populism, Brexit uncertainty, slower growth are concerns.
-Potential diversification benefits, but returns may lag U.S. OVERSEAS Emerging Markets (EM) Trade risk remains; there are pockets of stress, but EM growth outlook overall still looks good.
-Low valuations and strong earnings offer EM upside potential once trade situation is resolved.
+OVERSEAS Developed Overseas Anti-Eurozone populism, Brexit uncertainty, slower growth are concerns.
+Potential diversification benefits, but returns may lag U.S. Emerging Markets (EM) Trade risk remains; there are pockets of stress, but EM growth outlook overall still looks good.
+Low valuations and strong growth offer EM upside potential once trade situation is resolved.
 FINANCIAL Corporate Profits We estimate 6-7% S&P 500 earnings growth in 2019.
-S&P 500 may show appreciation consistent with earning gains.
-CONDITIONS Main Street Fed Beige Book supports positive outlook, although trade concerns increasing.
+Upside potential versus current expectations may support markets.
+CONDITIONS Main Street Policy uncertainty impacting sentiment, but may be starting to rebound.
 Supports cyclical sector performance.

-Source: LPL Research, U.S. Department of Energy, Haver Analytics 01/15/19
+Source: LPL Research, U.S. Department of Energy, Haver Analytics 04/15/19